AlvaroFerGar/moonwalk/README.md

 # 🚶 🌔 Moonwalk 🌖 🚶

-**Moonwalk** is a small PyQt application for testing Moondream models.
+**Moonwalk** is a small application for testing Moondream models.
 Its main goal is to detect adults and kids crossing crosswalks.
 However, since Moondream is a VLM(Vision Language Model), the app can be reconfigured to detect any class-subclass elements (e.g., animal/tiger, fruit/apple).

 ## Installation